ozluna/World-House-Experience/README.md

 1. From GitHub repositories dashboard I selected to World-House-Experience.
 2. I went to Settings, "GitHub Pages" heading.
 3. I chose the "master branch" option from the source dropdown menu.
-4. This action refreshed the page and a ribbon appeared saying "Your site is published at" with a link this indicated me that deployment was successful.
+4. This action refreshed the page and a ribbon appeared saying "Your site is published at  [https://ozluna.github.io/World-House-Experience/]" with the a link which indicated me that deployment was successful.

-If you wish to run locally the project you can clone it using following command:
+The Live site can be found at this link: [https://ozluna.github.io/World-House-Experience/] If you wish to run locally the project you can clone it using following command:
     git clone https://ozluna.github.io/World-House-Experience/